In new role for Nationals, David Longley looks to get data and numbers to the field

 But for now, take David Longley, the club’s new director of player development technology and strategy, as a worthy case.
 Try breaking down his long title like a spelling bee contestant.

-Origin: The Nationals needed someone to oversee technology, data and player development strategy — they needed it badly — so the team hired Longley amid a full reshaping of their minor league staff this offseason.
+Origin: The Nationals needed someone to oversee technology, data and player development strategy — they needed it badly — so they hired Longley this offseason amid a full reshaping of their minor league staff.

 Use it in a sentence, please: Longley, the Nationals’ director of player development technology and strategy, comes to Washington after almost six years with the San Diego Padres, during which he had a hands-on role helping players scout opponents with analytics and video.